Exator921/XP/README.md

 >Some of the music in this is made by me, a lot of it is copyright free but you might get a copyright notice for my music if you record this game and post to something like YouTube.
 Please keep this in mind.

+>Controller commands work for all controllers, convert the commands to your preferred controller type.

-## <----- HOW TO PLAY ------>
+## <-----HOW TO PLAY - M&K------>

 >Use WASD to move the character, use your mouse to look around, press and hold SHIFT to run while pressing a move key, and use SPACE to jump

 >Press M to pause or play music.
 (More music may or may not come.)

+>F12 to control game stats.

-## <-----HOW TO CLOSE THE GAME----->
+## <-----HOW TO CLOSE THE GAME - M&K----->

 >Press ESC (Escape) to force quite.

+## <-----HOW TO PLAY - CONTROLLER----->

+>Left stick to move the character, right stick to look around, press and hold B to run while character is moving, and use A to jump.

+>Press Start to pause or play music.

+>X to control game stats.

+## <-----HOW TO CLOSE THE GAME CONTROLLER----->

+>Press select (Back if your on Xbox 360 controller, share for Xbox One, Series, or PlayStation) to force quite.

 ## <-----BEWARE THE WATER----->

 >You can move around a bit in the water but if you go to far you will fall in and be stuck falling in the water with no way back out.
-If you fall in, press R to respawn.
+If you fall in, press R to respawn on PC, Y for controller.

 ## }====Music playlist===={